Generic Name: fulvestrant (ful VES trant)

 You should not receive this medicine if you are allergic to fulvestrant, or if you are pregnant.

 Do not use fulvestrant if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 1 year after your last dose.
 Tell your doctor right away if you become pregnant during this time.

 How is fulvestrant given?

-Fulvestrant is injected into a muscle of your buttock.
+Fulvestrant is given as two injections into a muscle of your buttock.
 Your doctor, nurse, or other healthcare provider will give you this injection.